ibm-cloud-docs/vpc/using-lbaas.md

 * The pool is not associated with any listeners
 * Configuration changes might have been made to the pool or its associated listener

+### Why is back-end member health under my pool `faulted` ?
+{: #back-end-member-health-failing}
+{: faq}

+Verify the following configurations:
+* Does the port of the configured back-end protocol match the port the application is listening on?
+* Does the configured health-check have the correct protocol (TCP or HTTP), port, and URL (for HTTP) information?
+For HTTP, ensure your application responds with 200 OK for the configured health check URL.
+* Is the back-end server a virtual server with an enabled security group?
+If so, ensure that the security group rules allow traffic between the load balancer and the virtual server.

+Refer to the [Health Checks](#health-checks) section for additional information.

 ### Which TLS version is supported with SSL offload?
 {: #which-tls-version-is-supported-with-ssl-offload}
 {: faq}